yoctoproject/poky/documentation/ref-manual/variables.rst

       Specifies the signature algorithm used in creating the FIT Image.
       For e.g. rsa2048.

+   :term:`FIT_PAD_ALG`
+      Specifies the padding algorithm used in creating the FIT Image.
+      The default value is "pkcs-1.5".

    :term:`FIT_SIGN_INDIVIDUAL`
       If set to "1", then the :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` class will sign the kernel, dtb and ramdisk images individually in addition